 - its type

 - the tables group it belongs to, if any,

-- the following attributes of the table or sequence in the emaj_group_def table, if assigned: (see §4.2.2):
+- ➤ the following attributes of the table or sequence in the emaj_group_def table, if assigned: (see §4.2.2):

 - the priority level in the group,

-- the suffix that defines log schema
+- the suffix that defines log schema,

+- the prefix used to build the E-Maj object names for this table,

-- the optional tablespace name for the log table,
+- the optional tablespace name for the log table.

 - the optional tablespace name for the log table's index,

-- ➢ its owner,
+- > its owner,

-- the tablespace it belongs to, if any
+- the tablespace it belongs to, if any,

-- > the associated comment in the database.
+- the associated comment in the database.